natemosco-Web24/Sprint-Challenge-Single-Page-Apps/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.

 - [ ]  Explain benefit(s) using `client-side routing`?
+The benefits of client side routing include the following:
+    - After initial load, navigation speed is faster between pages.
+    - No flash of white or full refresh of page during navigation.
+    - The user experience is more cohesive.

 > Answer: